dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 Besides the Dart libraries,
-the vector_math package has other resources that might be useful to you that do not get installed into your application directory.
+the vector_math package has other resources that might be useful to you that do not get installed into your app directory.
 Let's take a step back for a moment to look at what you got and where it came from.